philipbelesky/groundhog/site/_documentation/flows.md

 ---
 title:      Flow Paths
-excerpt:    Components for creating simple projections and analysis of surface water flows.
+excerpt:    Components for creating projections of surface water flows.
 date:       17-10-14
 files:      true
 files_text: model and definition that demonstrating the use of these components